jasongitmail/super-sitemap/README.md

 ## Tip: Querying your database to get param values

-Below are a few examples demonstrating how to query an SQL database to obtain data to provide as `paramValues` for your routes:
+Examples of how to query an SQL database to obtain data to provide as `paramValues` for your routes:

 ```SQL
 -- Route: /blog/[slug]